 Spinal rheumatoid arthritis (RA) is an autoimmune disease in which the body’s own defense system targets the lining of the joints (synovium).
 The synovium under attack produces less synovial fluid, a thick lubricant which keeps joints moving smoothly.
 Symptoms of rheumatoid arthritis include pain, stiffness (especially in the morning or after prolonged inactivity), swelling, warm reddened joints, fever and fatigue.
 With time, joints often deform.
 Severe spinal rheumatoid arthritis may lead to deformity of the spine, making the activities of daily life difficult or virtually impossible.
 As with osteoarthritis of the spine, bone spurring is common with spinal RA.

-With severe spinal arthritis, conventional treatments like physical therapy, rest and anti-inflammatory medications are often insufficient to control debilitating symptoms, because the condition has progressed to the point where bone spurs or spinal stenosis have developed as a result of the arthritis, and these conditions can pinch spinal nerves.
+With severe spinal arthritis, conventional treatments like physical therapy, rest and anti-inflammatory medications are often insufficient to control debilitating symptoms because the condition has progressed to the point where bone spurs or spinal stenosis have developed as a result of the arthritis, and these conditions can pinch spinal nerves.
 Surgical removal of these impingements may be the only treatment that addresses the cause of the symptoms.
 If conservative treatments have not provided you with pain relief and you would like to explore alternatives, Laser Spine Institute may be able to help you.
 Unlike traditional open-spinal surgery with its long convalescent period, Laser Spine Institute offers minimally invasive surgeries on an outpatient basis.
-This means that you may experience less surgery-induced pain, and may return home quickly after surgery.
+This means that you could experience less surgery-induced pain and return home quickly after surgery.
 Contact us today for a complimentary review of your MRI or CT scan.
 We want to help you find relief from chronic neck and back pain.